jvliegen/gameboy/journal.md

 # Development journal

+## November 24th 2019
+Wow, this took me some time.
+With routing everything out, things broke down.
+Long story short, hread() and read() are not the same !!
+Duhu !!
+Nonetheless, that's only a single character over which I've read maybe 100 times. :@

+## November 11th 2019
+Apparently I'm a bit confused with this program counter things.
+I've routed the CPH to the outside so I can more easily update it.

 ## November 9th 2019
 When I left things, I expected to work on the PC.
 This I'm doing today.
 As a guide line, I'm using a ROM of an existing game (TETRIS) to guide me.
 The first operation after **NOP(0x00)** is a **JUMP(0xC3)**.
 Let's get to it !!